Jacckii/SignalDigitization/README.md

  - nlohmann::json - https://github.com/nlohmann/json
  - Emscripten - https://github.com/emscripten-core/emscripten

+ImGui and ImPlot libraries were slightly modified for this application.
+Please be aware that if you include any other version of these libraries, this app won't work the same!

 Features:
  - Add multiple sources of "analog" signal
  - Input mathematic expression as input source